 The statutory annual leave entitlement for employees who work a five-day week is a minimum of 28 days or 5.6 weeks per year.
 Part-time staff are also entitled to 5.6 weeks paid leave pro-rata, but this will amount to fewer days.

 Bank or public holidays do not have to be given as paid leave.
 An employer can choose to include bank holidays as part of a worker’s statutory annual leave.

 In my view there is no need for employers to fall foul of the law.
 All you need to do is invest a little time in establishing good processes to ensure the essential steps set out above are all observed.

-If you’re an employer who is concerned about whether you are meeting all of your requirements, if you have questions about the new national minimum wage or if you require advice on any aspect of employment law, please don’t hesitate to get in touch with our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+If you’re an employer who is concerned about whether you are meeting all of your requirements, if you have questions about the new national minimum wage or if you require advice on any aspect of employment law, please don’t hesitate to get in touch with our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
 Alternatively, you can email firstname.lastname@example.org.